 The Count of Monte Cristo, Alexandre Dumas, translated Robin Buss

 How does one even begin to summarize, let alone review the entirety of, a book as delightfully tangential and expansive as this?
 The story is so convoluted that main characters get kidnapped by bandits and/or pirates about half a dozen times and only once is it a major plot point!
 Edmond’s quest for revenge, ultimately dissolving his original personality, is as delightful to read as it was unpleasant for his victims to experience.
 Most of them did honestly deserve to be taken down a peg (the only truly innocent victim was Villefort’s son – Mme Villefort, while not part of the original hit list, was no saint), but Edmond’s single-mindedly living in the past instead of using his fabulous new wealth to create good in the world made him into an antihero-bordering-on-villain too.
-There were definitely chunks – especially in the middle third, where the main revenge plot gets kind of buried for a while – where the plot drags and the fact that Dumas was paid by the word shows badly.
-The novel was originally serialized (a chapter printed each week or so), as were many works of that era, and its then-helpful tendency repeat earlier segments to refresh the readers’ memories is now (reading all at once in book form) just repetitive.
-But still – it’s a classic for a reason, and that reason is that it is deliciously satisfying to watch these jerks get their comeuppance in the end.
+There were definitely chunks – especially in the middle third, where the main revenge plot gets kind of buried for a while – where the plot drags and the fact that Dumas was paid by the word shows.
+The novel was originally serialized (a chapter printed each week or so), as were many works of that era, and therefore constantly gives a “previously on” recap, but I took my sweet time reading this so I basically got the serialization experience.
+I’d definitely recommend tackling it that way.
+It’s a classic for a reason, and that reason is that it is deliciously satisfying to watch these jerks get their comeuppance in the end.
 The middle third of the book is kind of a slog – it took me about eight months of meandering along a chapter at a time – but that last few hundred pages where the Count’s plans pay off all at once made it all worth it.

 Working for Bigfoot, Jim Butcher

 Harry Dresden, wizard PI, gets a series of cases from a Sasquatch with a half-human son.
-Harry starts off being unnecessarily sassy to a magical creature thoroughly capable of pounding his ass (less so as Harry gets stronger and more skilled over time), and ends two stories and about 10 years later with doing a favor to a good friend.
+Harry starts off being unnecessarily sassy to a magical creature thoroughly capable of kicking his butt, and ends two stories and about 10 years later with doing a favor to a good friend.
 Quality character development and lessons on parenting while magical (especially how not to do it), plus some adorable, low-stakes adventures.
 The three stories included are labeled with when they occur in the series and it would be acceptable to read them all at those points, but I think it’s more impactful to read them all at once sometime after Changes (because of the parenting stuff).
 As with all series and spinoffs, not worth your time if you haven’t done your prerequisites.

 Traditional genre: fantasy.
 Setting: fantasy with a dash of mythology.
 Story genre: mystery, relationship study, character study, specfic.
 (One of the rare instances these days where any actual detective work occurs in Harry’s life.)
 Format: novel.
 Rating: 3/3, but only if you’re up on your DF.